Business Constitutional Rights: Everything You Need to Know

 Rights of Corporations

 Certain types of corporations have many of the same rights as United States citizens.
 Both corporations and citizens:

 - Have a right to sue and be sued.

 - Maintain certain other rights under the Constitution.

 Corporate rights are a point of contention among different political parties.

 For instance, the rights of corporations were called into question under President Obama's 2010 health care bill.
 This law required companies that employed 50 individuals or more to provide health insurance that included options for certain types of contraception for women.
 Women's rights to health care were put at odds with a corporation's right to religious freedom.

 In the case of Hobby Lobby, a Christian corporation, the Supreme Court ruled that the corporation had the freedom to refuse to pay for certain types of contraception that were viewed as against the company's religious beliefs.
 Some believe this puts the rights of the corporation above the individual rights of its employees.

 If you need help with business constitutional rights, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.